 (5) Americans should be able to purchase medicines at prices that are comparable to prices for such medicines in other countries, but efforts to enable such purchases should not endanger the gold standard for safety and effectiveness that has been established and maintained in the United States.”

 That these findings and this section come right before Section 746 further demonstrates the extent to which Congress recognizes that Americans are buying medications outside the country because of the lower cost on the same products sold here.
 Yet the MEDS Act does nothing to expressly allow personal drug importation, such as buying medication directly from a pharmacy in Canada.
 It instead seeks to bring those lower prices to U.S. pharmacy wholesalers.
-That explains why Congress viewed Section 746 as necessary: there’s reason for Americans to import medicines for personal use.
+However, the findings of Section 745 further explain why Congress viewed Section 746 as necessary: there’s a reason for Americans to import medicines for personal use.

 Medicare Modernization and Improvement Act of 2003 – Section 1121